bjornharrtell/jsts/README.md

 This project is currently in its very initial stages, but pull requests are of course welcome. :)

-The code is licensed as JTS Topology Suite using LGPL 2.1.
-Contribution and copyright agreements will be handled as it becomes relevant (hoping for sooner than later/never).
+The code is licensed using the MIT license to encourage use and easy contribution.

 Development environment
 -----------------------